danikavu/img2midi/README.md

 ![alt text](https://previews.123rf.com/images/snezh/snezh1506/snezh150600608/41542855-vector-mandala-round-ornament-in-ethnic-style-hand-draw.jpg)

-Using the same code above we get the resul below.
-As you can see due to the midi range limitation of 127 notes the image/midi notes become greatly compressed
+Using the same code above we get the result below.
+As you can see due to the high quality of detail in the image in addition with the midi range limitation of 127 notes, the image/midi notes become greatly compressed.

 ![Image 2](./pics/img2midi2.PNG)